mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 4. [Compute the gradient](#policy_gradient) $\nabla_{\Theta}pr_{a}$ of the action's probability with respect to the policy's parameters.
 5. Scale the gradient $\nabla_{\Theta}pr_{a}$ by $\alpha R(x, a)$, such that positive rewards move the policy in the direction of increasing the likelihood of the action, and negative rewards decrease the likelihood of the action.
 6. Repeat!

-Like I stated, this example is akin to a "Hello, World!" of Policy Gradient Methods.
-In practice, there are many more considerations and optimizations that need to be made to make the algorithm work well with complex problems.

 # Puck World!